cloudmesh-community/book/chapters/class/516/overview.md

 **Messaging Services**

 : Many devices in the cloud need to communicate with each other.
 In this chapter, we look into how we can provide alternatives to REST services that provide messaging capabilities.
-We focus on MQTT which is often used to connect cloud edge devices between each other and the cloud.
+We focus on MQTT, which is often used to connect cloud edge devices between each other and the cloud.

 **GO**

 : Go is a programming language used by Google and has been used to implement Kubernetes.
 In this chapter, we introduce you to the elementary features of Go and also take a closer look at how we can define REST services, use OpenAPI, and interface with clouds.